-The Plan is a defined contribution plan covering all employees of Intel Puerto Rico.
-Upon hire, employees are eligible to participate in the Plan, effective the first day of the calendar quarter following thirty days of service.
+The Plan is a defined contribution plan covering all eligible employees of Intel Puerto Rico (the company).
+Effective April 2000, employees are eligible to participate in the Plan at any time on or after the date of hire.
+Prior to April 2000, upon hire, employees were eligible to participate in the Plan, effective the first day of the calendar quarter following thirty days of service.

-The Plan is intended to be qualified under Sections 1165(a) and (e) of the Puerto Rico Internal Revenue Code of 1994, as amended and pursuant to Section 1022(i)(2) of the Employee Retirement Income Security Act of 1974 (ERISA) and under Sections 401(a) and (k) of the U.S. Internal Revenue Code of 1986 (the Code), as amended.
+The Plan is intended to be qualified under Sections 1165(a) and (e) of the Puerto Rico Internal Revenue Code of 1994, as amended, and under Section 401 of the U.S. Internal Revenue Code of 1986 (the Code), as amended.
+The Plan is subject to the provisions of the U.S. Employee Retirement Income Security Act of 1974 (ERISA), as amended.